ConsumerDataStandardsAustralia/mock-data-holder-nodejs/load-test-data/ReadMe.md

 The [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli) can produce the files required for this purpose. (see the setting `individualFileOutDir` in the ReadMe file for the [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli))

 ## Simple Mode - Small Datasets

 Use the NodeJS data server and serve a data set which must be of the structure as defined in [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli).

 For this approach the data generate by the test-data is a single document database.
 This is suitable for smalled data sets.

-- Set the value for DATA_IS_SINGLE_DOCUMENT in the `.env.docker` file to `true`.
+- Set the value for DATA_IS_SINGLE_DOCUMENT in the appropriate environment file (eg `.env.docker`)file to `true`.
 - Put a data file in the `input\VERSION\all-data` folder.
 The structure of this file must be as per [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli) schema
-- Set the value for SINGLE_COLLECTION_NAME in the `.env.docker` file to the name of the data file (less extension).
+- Set the value for SINGLE_COLLECTION_NAME in the appropriate environment file (eg `.env.docker`)file to the name of the data file (less extension).
-- Leave all other values in the `.env.docker`.
+- Leave all other values in the environment file.
-- Run `docker-compose up` from the root directory.

-This will create a NodeJS data server `dsb-test-data-server` interrogating a MongoDB which is initialised with generated data in the collection as per SINGLE_COLLECTION_NAME.
+This will populate the MongoDB with generated data in the collection as per SINGLE_COLLECTION_NAME.

 ## Structured Mode - Larger datasets

 For this approach the data is broken up into documents per customer and plans.
 The testdata-cli can create the segmented files required for this approach. (see the setting `individualFileOutDir` in the ReadMe file for the [testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli))

-- Set the value for DATA_IS_SINGLE_DOCUMENT in the `.env.docker` file to `false`.
+- Set the value for DATA_IS_SINGLE_DOCUMENT in the appropriate environment file (eg `.env.docker`)file to `false`
-- Put a data files in the `input\VERSION\` folder.
+- Put a data files in the `input\VERSION\` folder
-- Leave all other values in the `.env.docker`.
+- Leave all other values in the environment file
-- Run `docker-compose up` from the root directory.

 The `dsb-data-loader` program will run once when the containers are generated, and populated a MongoDB with the data from `load-test-data/input/VERSION/HOLDER_ID` folder.